umami-software/website/README.md

 This is the repository of the [Umami](https://umami.is) website built using [Next.js](https://nextjs.org/).

 ## Page
 Umami is a simple, easy to use, self-hosted web analytics solution.
-The goal is to provide you with a friendlier, privacy-focused alternative to Google Analytics and a free, open-sourced alternative to paid solutions.
-Umami collects only the metrics you care about and everything fits on a single page.
+The goal is to provide you with a friendlier, privacy-focused alternative to Google Analytics and a free, open source alternative to paid solutions.
+Umami collects only the metrics you care about and respects the privacy of your users.

 ## Starting the project 👨‍💻